martinrosik/Underwater-Moorhuhn/README.md

 This game is licensed under the MIT License.
 Feel free to modify and distribute the game as you like.
 > [!IMPORTANT]
-> I take inspirations from this game: https://www.zahraj.sk/online-hra/moorhuhn-remake/
+> I was inspired by this game: https://www.gameflare.com/online-game/moorhuhn-remake/